 Your Valuation Notice (received at the end of July) or your Tax Notice (received around the start of November) will indicate if you receive the exemption.
 The taxable value of your property will be 55% of the market value (reflecting the 45% exemption).
 Most residences in Utah receive the exemption.

-The PT-19A is required to be submitted to the County Assessor within five business days of title change on a residential property. by the buyer of the property.
+The PT-19A is required to be submitted to the County Assessor within 90 days after the day on which the owner receives notice from the County Assessor.

 The PT-19B is a one time declaration sent to all residential property owners by May, 2020, unless the mailing address, voter registration address, or driver’s license address matches the physical location of the property.
 This address information may be out of date, unavailable to the County Assessor, or the County Assessor may seek to verify the primary residential exemption on additional residences.
 Please complete, sign and return the declaration to the County Assessor if you receive it.

-Failure to complete, have all owners sign and return the form will impact the status of the primary residential exemption on your home.
-If there are more than two owners, those owners should complete another form and return it to the County Assessor.
+Failure to complete the declaration and have the owners sign and return the form will impact the status of the primary residential exemption on your home.

 Once again these requirements do not apply to counties that have had an enforced ordinance requiring an application for the primary residential exemption the prior five years.